pbrogan12/chem/Chapter-6.md

 1. Histogram: Construct a histogram.
 If the histogram departs dramatically from a bell shape, conclude that the data do not have a normal distribution

 2. Outliers: Identify outliers.
 If there is more than one outlier present, conclude that the data do not have a normal distribution.
-(Just one outlier could be an error or the result of chance variation, but be careful, becuase even a single outlier can have dramatic effect on results.)
+(Just one outlier could be an error or the result of chance variation, but be careful, because even a single outlier can have dramatic effect on results.)

 3. Normal quantile plot: If the histogram is basically symmetric and the number of outliers is 0 or 1, use technology to generate a normal quantile plot.
 Apply the following criteria to determine whether or not the distribution is normal.
 (These criteria can be used loosely for small samples, but they should be used more strictly for large samples.)